rrovetto/Astronautics-Terminology/README.md

 ## Access
 - The file(s) is expected to be added to this repository (TBD).
 - This work is currently pursued out-of-pocket.
 It is highly time-consuming and painstaking work, especially while needing an income.
 Therefore, financial support is needed to sustain and release it.
 Please consider formally supporting the effort so that service-to-discipline can continue to contribute to the goal of safe spaceflight for all.
-- The working catalog (in Microsoft Excel) is presently located [at this link](https://drive.google.com/file/d/1VxThyvuY_VzVl_VNan9cqTsdI6NrYWgX/view?usp=sharing)
+- The working catalog (in Microsoft Excel) is presently located [here](https://drive.google.com/file/d/1VxThyvuY_VzVl_VNan9cqTsdI6NrYWgX/view?usp=sharing)

 [Photo of catalog (MS Excel spreadsheet)](https://raw.githubusercontent.com/rrovetto/Astronautics-Terminology/master/photos/Pic_AstronauticalCatalog1.JPG)